eduardo-dangelo/code-docs/module1/terminal.md

 ### Conclusion
 > You have now learned the basics commands for working with the terminal shell.
 > In the next section, we will test your knowledge of these commands by completing a quiz.
+> > You can learn more about the terminal shell [here](https://www.freecodecamp.org/news/command-line-for-beginners/).

 ## NEXT
 > Next, we will test your knowledge of the `terminal shell` by completing a quiz.